 🎥 TradingView Review Video

-📡 TradingView vs StockCharts Scanning
+📡 TradingView vs. StockCharts Scanning

 TradingView has integrated stock, forex, crypto screeners, and heatmaps, covering fundamental analysis and price/volume indicator scanning.
-StockCharts primarily focuses on the technical screening of price, volume, and indicators, including price pattern scanning for Candlestick and Point & Figure charts.
+StockCharts primarily focuses on the technical screening of price, volume, and indicators, including price pattern scanning for Candlestick and Point and Figure charts.

 The TradingView stock screener comes complete with 160 fundamental and technical screening criteria; all the usual criteria are there, such as EPS, Quick Ratio, Pre-Tax Margin, and PE Ratio.
 But it also goes more in-depth with more esoteric criteria such as the number of employees, goodwill, and enterprise value.